duckdb/duckdb-web/docs/guides/performance/indexing.md

 Indexes are serialized to disk and deserialized lazily, i.e., when the database is reopened, operations using the index will only load the required parts of the index.
 Therefore, having an index will not cause any slowdowns when opening an existing database.

-_**Best Practices:**_
+> Bestpractice We recommend following these guidelines:
-* Only use primary keys, foreign keys, or unique constraints, if these are necessary for enforcing constraints on your data.
+> * Only use primary keys, foreign keys, or unique constraints, if these are necessary for enforcing constraints on your data.
-* Do not define explicit indexes unless you have highly selective queries.
+> * Do not define explicit indexes unless you have highly selective queries.
-* If you define an ART index, do so after bulk loading the data to the table.
+> * If you define an ART index, do so after bulk loading the data to the table.
 Adding an index prior to loading, either explicitly or via primary/foreign keys, is [detrimental to load performance](schema#microbenchmark-the-effect-of-primary-keys).

 <!--
 ## Microbenchmark: The Timing of Index Creation